 Who We Are

-A collaboration between the Digital Library Federation and the IMLS Digital Collections and Content project at the University of Illinois at Urbana-Champaign, our project team is composed of members affiliated with Rice University, the Digital Library Federation, the University Library at UIUC, and the Center for Informatics Research in Science and Scholarship at UIUC.
+A collaboration between the Digital Library Federation and the IMLS Digital Collections and Content project at the University of Illinois at Urbana-Champaign, our project team was composed of members affiliated with Rice University, the Digital Library Federation, the University Library at UIUC, and the Center for Informatics Research in Science and Scholarship at UIUC.

 |CIRSS, UIUC||University Library, UIUC||Digital Library Federation||Rice University|